How to cut the price of prescription drugs

 Instead of even more regulation, the Trump administration's policy should focus on enhancing competition, the single most important way to alleviate high prices for prescription drugs.

 The first step is to deregulate the massive bureaucracy that interferes with new drugs coming to market.
-Burdensome bureaucratic hurdles have created the extraordinary 14 years in time and $2.5 billion in costs for new drug development and approval (delays for drugs and devices are now far longer than even in Europe), a cost
+Burdensome bureaucratic hurdles have created the extraordinary 14 years in time and $2.5 billion in costs for new drug development and approval (delays for medical devices

 that has multiplied by a factor of 10 in the past decade, according to the Tufts Center for the Study of Drug Development.